james1ewis/Spring-MvcApp-Test/README.md

-Swing-MvcApp-Test
+Spring-MvcApp-Test
 =================

-Testing out continuous delivery with team city and heroku using a swing mvc app.
+Testing out continuous delivery with team city and heroku using a spring mvc app.